mia-platform/crud-service/docs/20_Configuration.md

 | ALLOW_DISK_USE_IN_QUERIES     | Boolean | Optional | -                                         | Sets the `allowDiskUse` option in the MongoDB queries.
 It is useful when working with MongoDB Views requiring heavy aggregations (added in v6.0.2, works with MongoDB >= 4.4). |

 :::warning
-Using `ALLOW_DISK_USE_IN_QUERIES` (either with `true` or `false` values) with a MongoDB version lower than 4.4 will make all the GET calls unusable, since the MongoDB cluster will raise an error for the unrecognized option `allowDiskUse`.
+Using `ALLOW_DISK_USE_IN_QUERIES` (either with `true` or `false` values) with a MongoDB version lower than 4.4 will make all the GET calls unusable since the MongoDB cluster will raise an error for the unrecognized option `allowDiskUse`.

 It is also important to notice that starting from MongoDB v6.0 new server property [`allowDiskUseByDefault`](https://www.mongodb.com/docs/manual/reference/parameters/#mongodb-parameter-param.allowDiskUseByDefault) is introduced with its value set to `true` by default.
 Consequently, the default behaviour for that MongoDB version